Demitasse

 A demitasse (/ˈdɛmᵻtæs/; French: "half cup"), demi-tasse, or espresso cup is a small cup used to serve espresso.
 It may also refer to the coffee served in such a cup, though that usage had disappeared in France by the early 20th century.

 A demitasse typically has a capacity of approximately 60–90 ml, half the size of a full coffee cup (a tasse à café is about 120 ml).
 The Italian Espresso National Institute recommends serving espresso in a white china cup holding 50−100 ml.
 They are typically ceramic and accompanied by matching saucers, but some coffeehouses and china companies also produce brightly decorated varieties.
-Another type of demitasse has a glass cup set into a metal frame, called a zarf.
+Another type of demitasse has a glass cup set into a metal cup-holder frame, called a zarf in Turkey.

 Demitasse cups are small because they usually serve espresso, which is a stronger, more concentrated coffee, best served in smaller portions.

+Demitasse cup size is also used for drinking Turkish coffee.